UoB-COMSM0110/2023-group-22/README.md

 # Requirements

 ## Ideation Process
-During the ideation process, our team focused on brainstorming potential game ideas that met specific constraints to ensure that the game we create was feasible to develop, has a good user appeal, and adheres to specific constraints.
+During the ideation process, our team focused on brainstorming potential game ideas that met specific constraints to ensure that the game we created was feasible to develop, had good user appeal, and adhered to specific constraints.

 To better understand what users may be interested in, we started by creating user stories.